qubard/Chrollo/README.md

 If you modify this code this can theoretically be used as a SE bypass too!

+# TODO

+- Add a `blacklists.txt` file which blacklists the given script names from running.

 # Installation

 1. Download the latest release from the [releases](https://github.com/qubard/GMOD-Script-Leaker/releases) page or the `bin/` directory.